 Name someone to manage any property you have left to your minor children.
 Property left to children must be managed by an adult.
 When you leave property to your children (through a will, trust, or life insurance or other beneficiary designation) you can leave instructions about how that property should be managed, typically through a trust or through the Uniform Transfers to Minors Act.

-Name someone to care for your pet.
-You can also leave money to that person to help care for your pet.
+Name someone to care for your pets.
+You can also leave money to that person to help care for your pets.

-If you have a relative you are responsible for who has a physical or mental disability, that person's receipt of government benefits may be jeopardized if you leave them a portion of your estate outright after you die.
+If you have a relative you are responsible for who has a physical or mental disability, that person's receipt of government benefits (for example, Medicaid) may be jeopardized if you leave them a portion of your estate outright after you die.
 A correctly written trust can avoid this.
-Additionally, a trust is preferable if they may not be able to handle financial responsibilities.
+Additionally, a trust is preferable if your loved one may not be able to handle financial responsibilities.
 It also is generally unwise to leave money to other relatives or to friends on the promise they will care for your disabled relative because those assets may be unintentionally diverted by divorce, bankruptcy or death of the person you counted on.
-Another danger is that the person you counted on will ignore your wishes or will be unable to fulfill them; as a result, such morally obligated gifts are not advisable.
-There are many types of trusts, all of which may have special needs provisions.
-A third party or grantor trust is created and funded by a person other than the trustee or the beneficiary.
-A “self-settled” trust is created from the funds belonging to the beneficiary.
-A pooled trust is owned and administered by a not-for-profit organization and the funds at death may stay with the “pool” of funds to help others in the pool.
-In Washington, trustees of court ordered trusts have reporting duties to the court.
-Money or property in this type of trust does not count toward the Supplemental Security Income (SSI) and Medicaid resource limits of $2,000 for an individual.
-Money paid directly to the providers for items other than the person’s food and shelter does not reduce SSI payments.
+Another danger is that the person you counted on will ignore your wishes or will be unable to fulfill them through no fault of their own.

-Second marriages can present some challenges when it comes to planning how to support your current spouse after you die, while preserving some of your estate for your children from the prior marriage.
+Blended families can present some challenges when it comes to planning how to support your current spouse after you die while preserving some of your estate for your children from a prior relationship.
 A QTIP trust is one option to make sure there is something left for your children after your current spouse dies.
 Also, if your estate or your spouse's estate exceeds the state or federal estate tax limit, special language in such a trust can enable the trustee to make full use of any state and/or federal estate tax exemption for each of you.